Misha1312/MatrixChecker/README.md

 # MatrixChecker
 Advanced Minecraft Cheat Checker.

-Finds # any known cheat# , compares by
+Finds any known cheat, compares by name, size, or hash.